postgrespro/mmts/generations2.md

 restored node should offer itself when it already recovered to some reasonable degree (RECOVERY state in current mtm).
 Here we discuss how this can be done.

-DMQ heartbeats carrying view mask should constantly flow between live nodes.
+DMQ heartbeats carrying view mask and current gen should constantly flow between live nodes.
 A heartbeat has some timeout during which it is considered fresh and thus included into clique (and that view mask in heartbeats) calculation.
 Each node periodically (probably also forced on node connect/disconnect) considers whether is should change gen. First, clique is calculated.
 Clique must be calculated in unequivocal manner so that in sausages like A-B-C majority comes to the same stable clique.
-Node wants to change the generation whenever either it is present in the clique and
+Node wants to change the generation whenever it is present in the clique and either
- 1) node is not member of genstate->current_gen, but clique includes it
+ 1) node is not member of genstate->current_gen (but clique includes it)
  2) node is member of genstate->current_gen, but clique misses some nodes which present in current_gen.
- 3) its genstate->last_vote.num is larger than genstate->current_gen
+ 3) node is member of genstate->current_gen and in clique, but its genstate->last_vote.num is larger than genstate->current_gen

-Point 1) is obvious, here we need to decrease the lag and then propose gen with us.
+Point 1) means we have restored, here we need to decrease the lag and then propose gen with us.
 Specifically, it should be clique *without nodes which were not present in current_gen (apart from me, of course)*.
-Because we never want to propose adding non-me members even if they are in clique as they might be arbitrary lagging;
-let them decide on their own when to join.
+Because we never want to propose adding non-me members even if they are in clique as they might be arbitrary lagging; let them decide on their own when to join.

 Point 2) means we should exclude someone to proceed.
 Again, we ought to propose gen with current clique minus nodes who are not present in current_gen to avoid